Thin film: Physical deposition

 A thermal evaporator that uses an electric resistance heater to melt the material and raise its vapor pressure to a useful range.
 This is done in a high vacuum, both to allow the vapor to reach the substrate without reacting with or scattering against other gas-phase atoms in the chamber, and reduce the incorporation of impurities from the residual gas in the vacuum chamber.
-Obviously, only materials with a much higher vapor pressure than the heating element can be deposited without contamination of the film.
+Only materials with a much higher vapor pressure than the heating element can be deposited without contamination of the film.
 Molecular beam epitaxy is a particularly sophisticated form of thermal evaporation.

 An electron beam evaporator fires a high-energy beam from an electron gun to boil a small spot of material; since the heating is not uniform, lower vapor pressure materials can be deposited.
 The beam is usually bent through an angle of 270° in order to ensure that the gun filament is not directly exposed to the evaporant flux.
 Typical deposition rates for electron beam evaporation range from 1 to 10 nanometres per second.

-In molecular beam epitaxy (MBE), slow streams of an element can be directed at the substrate, so that material deposits one atomic layer at a time.
+In molecular beam epitaxy, slow streams of an element can be directed at the substrate, so that material deposits one atomic layer at a time.
 Compounds such as gallium arsenide are usually deposited by repeatedly applying a layer of one element (i.e., gallium), then a layer of the other (i.e., arsenic), so that the process is chemical, as well as physical; this is known also as atomic layer deposition.
 If the precursors in use are organic, then the technique is called molecular layer deposition.
 The beam of material can be generated by either physical means (that is, by a furnace) or by a chemical reaction (chemical beam epitaxy).

 Sputtering relies on a plasma (usually a noble gas, such as argon) to knock material from a "target" a few atoms at a time.
 The target can be kept at a relatively low temperature, since the process is not one of evaporation, making this one of the most flexible deposition techniques.
 It is especially useful for compounds or mixtures, where different components would otherwise tend to evaporate at different rates.
 Note, sputtering's step coverage is more or less conformal.
 It is also widely used in optical media.
 The manufacturing of all formats of CD, DVD, and BD are done with the help of this technique.
 It is a fast technique and also it provides a good thickness control.
 Presently, nitrogen and oxygen gases are also being used in sputtering.